jcrossyale/biobert_analysis/README.md

-# Toward Model Interpretability in Medical NLP
+# Toward Model Interpretability in Medical NLP: A systematic analysis of BioBERT

 **LING380: Topics in Computational Linguistics Final Project**